 - A combined total of three courses in the areas of chemistry, calculus or physics

-A complete application will include the following which must be submitted to one of two places:
+A complete application will include the following five things:

-- A letter of intent that must include:
+- A letter of intent -- to be submitted on-line through the UNC Graduate School -- which must include:

 - Academic interests

 Applications to the M.S., non-thesis, program are accepted at any time during the year.

 Letters of recommendation (also called letters of reference) are extremely important to your application.
 Choose the people that you ask to write these letters wisely.
 These persons should be able to comment on your potential for successful graduate work from a position of experience.
 A good letter of reference will be printed on letterhead stationary and include the following:

 - A statement of how the person knows you and for how long